aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.fields/formfieldcollection/_index.md

 ---
+title: Aspose::Words::Fields::FormFieldCollection class
-title: FormFieldCollection
+linktitle: FormFieldCollection
 second_title: Aspose.Words for C++ API Reference
-description: A collection of FormField objects that represent all the form fields in a range.
-To learn more, visit the  documentation article.
+description: 'Aspose::Words::Fields::FormFieldCollection class.
+A collection of FormField objects that represent all the form fields in a range.
+To learn more, visit the  documentation article in C++.'
 type: docs
-weight: 1457
+weight: 113000
 url: /cpp/aspose.words.fields/formfieldcollection/
 ---
 ## FormFieldCollection class